WJLiddy/birdgame/README.md

 # birdgame

-Abandoned platformer game with birds pretty neat controls, pretty bad soundtrack
+Abandoned platformer game with birds

+pretty neat gameplay, pretty bad soundtrack

+fly with WASD, grab with K, throw with I and L